Enjoy Travel to Japan!

 Frequently Asked Questions

-A. Posted rules on-site take priority for photography.
-Stopping in walkways can be dangerous, so the basic approach is to take quick shots of signs or aircraft from the side, near a wall.
-On the shuttle bus, luggage can roll easily, so keeping it close to your feet can help.
-Once you reach the departures level, take a photo of your gate number and the cutoff time so you can double-check easily.
+A. Local posted rules always take priority for photography.
+Stopping in the passage can be dangerous, so the basic rule is to take quick photos of signs or aircraft from the side of the wall.
+On the shuttle bus, luggage can roll around easily, so keeping it close to your feet is safer.

 Nearby Recommended Spots